 Before Monday, I had never tried Isreali food.
 Although I typically post about diners, my husband and I go out fairly often.
 We both enjoy trying new things and new cuisines.
-When I went to make a reservation at Zahav a few days before, I quickly realized that I wasn’t going to be able too.
+Locals always recommend trying Zahav, so I knew eventually I wanted too.
+When I went to make a reservation a few days before, I quickly realized that I wasn’t going to be able too.
 The first reservation they have is in late June!

 Since my husband is in the military, reserving a month or two in advance isn’t an option for us.
 We can’t even plan more than a day or two because his schedule is changing.
-Luckily Zahav was more than helpful and were able to get us a reservation.
-I cannot thank them enough!
+Luckily Zahav was more than helpful and was able to get us a reservation.
+I cannot thank Zahav enough!
 (They didn’t pay for our meal but were helpful to get a reservation).

 Zahav was ranked as one of the top restaurants in the entire country.
 To say it was delicious is an understatement and if you live in the greater Philadelphia area, I would highly recommend getting reservations.

-We decided to order from tasting menu and chef’s recommendations.
-This meant all of the food was served Tapas style, and we didn’t have to worry about choosing anything.
-Honestly, while the menu is small, I had no idea what to choose.
+We decided to order from the Zahav tasting menu and chef’s recommendations.
+This meant all of the food at Zahav was served Tapas style, and we didn’t have to worry about choosing anything.
+Honestly, while the Zahav menu is small, I had no idea what to choose.

 From there we received several small plates including grape leaves, fried cauliflower and fried cheese.
 I don’t think I’ve ever had good cauliflower but this was the best I had ever tried.
-If you go, I definitely recommend trying the fried cauliflower as well as grape leaves.
+If you go to Zahav, I definitely recommend trying the fried cauliflower as well as grape leaves.
 (Be warned the grape leaves are spicy!)

 For dessert, we received the “chocolate konafi for two”.
 It was a somewhat chocolate and crispy cake with melted ice cream and pistachio on time.
 It was one of the most unique desserts I’ve had.It was crunchy and rich.

-It was one of the best restaurant experiences I’ve had, and I can’t wait to go back.
-Afterwords, we walked around Philadephia for a little bit.
+Zahav was one of the best restaurant experiences I’ve had, and I can’t wait to go back.
+Afterward dinner at Zahav, we walked around Philadephia for a little bit.
 The lights along the river were gorgeous.

 Questions for you: